A Spot of Trouble

 ‘No, but I washed a few dead bodies.’

-There was another man sat at a computer who Cap recognised.
-It was the young, spotted man that had served him the day before.
-Wendell was frantically skimming through CCTV footage and suddenly piped up when he got to the footage of the break in.
+There was a young girl sat at the computer who looked like a female version of Wendell.
+In fact, it could almost have been him in a wig.
+She was frantically skimming through CCTV footage and suddenly piped up when she got to the footage of the break in.
 Cap and Suds moved in for a closer look.

 The footage was dark, because it was night and the cameras were cheap.
 On the screen, two shadowy figures could just be made out picking the lock and entering the building.